domu904/katanspec/README.md

 This is an incredibly awesome tabbed and split console window manager.
 We'll customize everything in the next section.

-- install perl via chocolatey by running: `cinst perl`
+- install perl via chocolatey by running: `cinst strawberryperl`

 This is needed to for a package called ack (and of course opens you up to using packages built in perl).
 Ack provides a very nice way to search for text in a directory.